Michael A. Larsen, DDS, FAGDSky Sessions, DDS, MAGD

 Dentist Near Me

-The American Dental Association recommends limiting the daily consumption of sugary drinks like sodas.
-If you're trying to keep your teeth healthy, it's best to avoid drinking soda.
-But if you do indulge, make sure to brush your teeth afterward!
-You can also drink sparingly while using a straw to minimize contact with your teeth.
+The American Dental Association recommends limiting daily consumption of sugary drinks.
+If you’re trying to keep your teeth healthy, it’s best to avoid drinking soda.
+However, if you do indulge, be sure to brush your teeth afterward!

+Regular dental care is crucial for preventing issues like enamel erosion and tooth loss.
 If you think your teeth are in need of a cleaning, restorative dentistry, or extra care, we can help!
-Our dentists are experienced in all aspects of oral health and can provide you with the best advice for keeping your teeth healthy.
-Give us a call today to schedule an appointment with Apple Tree Dental!
+Our dentists are experienced in all aspects of oral health and can provide you with the best advice for maintaining your teeth's health.
+Schedule an appointment with Apple Tree Dental today!

 Back to All Articles